ChaseMilligan/Wikiyickistan/content/Zahur Entertainment Network/Free League of Drakkenheim.md

 **DRAKKENHEIM IS NO MORE.** An eldritch storm of falling stars devastated the city on that woeful eve, leaving behind a meteorite that would have lasting effects.
 Fifteen years later, Drakkenheim is a dismal urban wasteland contaminated by otherworldly magic and haunted by hideous monsters.
 Fantastic wealth, lost knowledge, and powerful artifacts lie ready for the taking by adventurers brave or foolish enough to venture into the ruins.
 However, even those who survive the dangers of Drakkenheim may not return unmarked by its terrors!

+An informal network of freelancers, mercenaries, and would-be heroes from across the realms has gathered in **Emberwood Village**, a fragile sanctuary clinging to the shadow of the ruined city of Drakkenheim.
+Here, beneath the dim glow of hooded lanterns and the ever-present haze, adventurers find brief reprieve.
+They rest, share rumors, and resupply before venturing once more into the accursed metropolis.

+Though no banner unites them, this loose fellowship has become known simply as Freelancers.
+Its members come seeking glory, knowledge, or coin, but all are drawn by the same magnetic terror that shrouds Drakkenheim.
+The League’s contracts are written in tavern corners and whispered over cracked mugs of ale, each mission carrying the promise of danger and discovery in equal measure.

+Within the League’s "ranks", reputations rise and fall swiftly.
+Some adventurers become local legends, their names spoken in awe by the hopeful and in fear by the wise.
+Others vanish into the haze, their fates swallowed by the ruins they sought to plunder.
+Yet the League endures, a flickering flame of fervorous ambition in a world on the brink of madness.

 # Content Warning

 - Violence, murder, blood, gore, cannibalism, and body horror.